divyanshu-rawat/Basic-Authentication-Node.js/README.md

 * Open terminal in the current folder and type

+> npm install  to install all dependencies.

-*  node server.js This will start a server for server.js at
+*  Now typing node server.js This will start a server for server.js at

 ```javascript
    http://localhost:3000